Board of Directors

 Sandra Chester - Board Chairman

 Sandra holds a Master of Science degree in Health Care Management from California State University.
-She also has a BA and an AA with a RN Certification.
+She also holds a Bachelor of Arts degree and an Associate of Arts degree with an RN Certification.

 Carter Papke - Vice Chairman